 The Recovery Plan for Wallonia was adopted in October 2021, in the wake of the COVID health crisis and the July 2021 floods.
+The Recovery Plan implements structural solutions to address current social, economic, and environmental issues, as well as the impacts of crisis the Walloon Region has faced (in particular the COVID-19 and the 2021 floods).
 This plan gathers the measures resulting from: